Daniel595/LED_projects_WS28xx/interactive_LED_Table/src/README.md

 Similarities:

-I used all circuits from Deconinck like
-1. "sniffing" the UART-communication from the Nanos
-2. of course for the detection matrix (Soldering is a hard piece of work)
+1. I used all circuits from Deconinck like "sniffing" the UART-communication from the Nanos and of course for the detection matrix (Soldering is a hard piece of work)
-3. the principle to get the measurement values
+3. the principle to get measurement values
 4. the straw trick :-)